iomesh/docs/docs/cluster-operations/replace-failed-disk.md

 sidebar_label: Replace Disk
 ---

-You can see the health status of physical disks on the IOMesh Dashboard.
-If any disk is in `Unhealthy`, `Failing`, or `S.M.A.R.T not passed` state, you need to replace it with a new disk as soon as possible.
+The IOMesh Dashboard displays the health status of physical disks for easy monitoring.
+If any disk is indicated as `Unhealthy`, `Failing`, or `S.M.A.R.T not passed`, you should replace it with a new disk as soon as possible.

 **Procedure**